tean-lai/tean-lai.github.io/content/pro-tean.md

 In one summer, I interned at Semgrep.
 I did more performance optimization work, to boost our engine's taint analysis performance.
 I learned to profile programs to continuously identify the next areas to focus on improving.

-I also did a variety of teaching roles, including working as an Academic Excellence Workshop Facilitator for CS 3410, a course that focuses on systems programming as well as basic computer architecture
+I also did a variety of teaching roles, including working as an Academic Excellence Workshop Facilitator for CS 3410, a course that focuses on systems programming as well as basic computer architecture.

 In addition to my teaching assistant work, I id a variety of other teaching roles, including working as an Academic Excellence Workshop Facilitator for CS 3410, a course that focuses on systems programming as well as basic computer architecture.
 I also tutored students in math, competitive programming, SATs, and computer science.